 Serve the beech mushrooms on top of fish.
 Perhaps a touch of white pepper.

 Sunday afternoon, my mother in the kitchen, asking us what we would like to eat as a starter.
 Would we like vegetable soup with broken vermicelli or Londonderry soup?
 My favourite!
 Londonderry soup!
 Monday meant school but Sunday was all about Londonderry Soup!
 My mother seemed less keen to prepare Londonderry soup because, depending on the chili and the curry, it could be too spicy to her taste.
 The vegetable soup was more predictable.
 As always in life, things change.
 I moved to another city, she became less interested in cooking and so here we are today: I haven’t tasted the soup for years.
 Time to start cooking.
 The Londonderry soup I tasted as a child seems to be a Dutch and Belgium phenomenon.
 And a rather undefined one.
 Some use veal stock, others chicken.
 Some add mushrooms, others rice.
 Also used are chili, sambal, cayenne pepper, parsley, egg, meat balls et cetera.
 And to make things even more confusing, in the UK it’s known as a pea soup.
 Which is not at all what my mother used to prepare.
+Plus no-one seems to know what the origin is of the name.
 So we decided to follow the recipe my mother included in her ‘kookschrift’, which is a notebook with recipes she learned as a young woman.